cleancode-katas/cleancode-kata-videostore/finish/cleancode-kata-videostore/README.md

 - change title of `The Tiger Movie` to `New Release 2`
 - change all movies to variables and titles to generic titles
 - change the format method to reflect the changes

+Activity

+- generate method of the Statement class
+- extract the statements which initialize to method
+    ```java
+    totalAmount = 0;
+    frequentRenterPoints = 0;
+    ```
+- Rename result variable to statementText
+- extract method for createHeader
+- Change return value of createHeader to `String.format`

+Observe

+- for loop in the generate method
+- just adds rental lines to the statement
+- extract for loop in method named createRentalLines
+- remove the params and eliminate side effects